storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## About this plugin version

-Free enterprise version with performance improvements for Android - _common version branch with limited extra features (missing pre-populated database support), using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from `cordova-sqlite-evcore-free-dependencies` via npm_.
+Free enterprise version with performance improvements for Android - common version branch with limited extra features (missing pre-populated database support), using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from `cordova-sqlite-evcore-free-dependencies` via npm.

 <!-- FUTURE TBD critical bug notices for this plugin version -->